newjersey/innovation.nj.gov/content/_join/content-lead.md

 published: true
 ---

-**Content Lead**

 The New Jersey State Office of Innovation is looking for a content lead to deploy world-class digital services that solve pressing public interest challenges for the business community in New Jersey.
 The Content Lead will support the Business Experience Initiative which looks to make it easier for businesses to start, operate, and grow in New Jersey.
 Current products related to this initiative include a custom application, a static website, a chat interface, and a newsletter.
 Through content strategy, content creation, and research, you will support the growth and evolution of more than 1 million businesses and the Garden State’s economy.

 The Content Lead will support this effort by driving the production of constantly-evolving content, talking to subject matter experts, and getting user feedback regularly through standardized user testing.
 The content lead will work with agency stakeholders and the Business Experience product team to create user-friendly content and products.

 **Responsibilities**

 As a part of the team, your responsibilities may include:

-Bringing understandable and plain-language information about starting a business directly to citizens, by expanding and maintaining Business.NJ.gov content to support over 1 million businesses in New Jersey.
+- Bringing understandable and plain-language information about starting a business directly to citizens, by expanding and maintaining Business.NJ.gov content to support over 1 million businesses in New Jersey.
 - Gather, analyze, and document business requirements from agencies throughout the State that can be turned into user-friendly articles and help inform product development
 - Lead the development and management of our CMS to ensure continuous content development and an intuitive CMS system
 - Write and edit content about business news, funding programs, regulations, and requirements that is accessible and engaging across multiple channels and platforms